 Furthermore, Disk Management can’t move the unallocated space freely.
 So Disk Management is not always suitable for you.
 If you cannot use Disk Management to extend partition in Windows 10, you can use free partition manager software to extend C: drive without data loss.

-Way 2: Freeware - AOMEI Partition Assistant Standard
+Way 2: Freeware - AOMEI Partition Assistant Professional

-AOMEI Partition Assistant is a free software devoted to partition management.
+AOMEI Partition Assistant Professional is a powerful software devoted to partition management.
 With this software, you can extend system partition in Windows 10 with few steps safely.

 Before you do: